Coo-per/Jetson-Bolt-Pro-Mods/README.md

 **************

-If you have technical know-how to send commands serially.
+If you have technical know-how and just want to send commands serially yourself.
 The TLDR is..
 Baud rate: 115200, TX the HEX message: aa06061eb4bb

 Otherwise, keep reading.